Bophuthatswana

-Bophuthatswana was the second Bantustan to be declared an independent state, after Transkei.
+Bophuthatswana was the second Bantustan to be declared an independent state by the Apartheid government, after Transkei.
 Its territory constituted a scattered patchwork of enclaves spread across what was then Cape Province, Orange Free State and Transvaal.
 Its seat of government was Mmabatho, which is now a suburb of Mahikeng.

 On 27 April 1994, it was reintegrated into South Africa with the coming into force of the country's interim constitution.
-Its territory was distributed between the new provinces of the Free State, Gauteng and North West Province.
+Its territory was distributed between the new provinces of the Free State, Gauteng, Mpumalanga and North West Province.

 History

 Establishment

 The area comprising former native reserves was set up as the only homeland for Tswana-speaking people in 1961 and administered by the Tswana Territorial Authority.
 It was given nominal self-rule in 1971, and elections were held the following year.

-Following the 1977 elections, Lucas Mangope became president after his Bophuthatswana Democratic Party won a majority of seats.
+Following the 1977 elections, Chief Lucas Mangope became the first president after his Bophuthatswana Democratic Party won a majority of seats.